ExpertMobileDev/BeMyGuest-Android/README.md

-This repository is managed by Masao Yamamoto.
+This repository is managed by ExpertMobileDev.